-I’ve been asked to serve on a couple of panels for food bloggers at the upcoming Arkansas Women Bloggers Unplugged Foodie Friday event, and I’m not really a food blogger, so I had to think about food blogs a bit in preparation.
+I was asked to serve on a couple of panels for food bloggers, so I had to think about food blogs a bit in preparation.

 (In case you’re wondering, making an e-book with PowerPoint is a horrible idea, template or not.
 It might be better than making an e-book with Excel, but I can’t think of any other common software less suited to the task.)